Spina bifida is a common birth defect caused by incomplete closure of the spine in the womb.

 Spina Bifida Treatment: Why Choose Johns Hopkins

-- We understand the urgency involved developing a care path for fetuses with a diagnosis of spina bifida.
+- We understand the urgency of a spina bifida diagnosis.
 The Center for Fetal Therapy is available to take your call at any time and will see you as soon as possible.

 Fetoscopic Surgery for Spina Bifida | Keri’s Story

 At 21 weeks pregnant, Keri and Scott learned their unborn child, Harper, had a defect in her spinal column known as spina bifida.
 Wanting the best possible outcome for her, they elected for fetoscopic surgery.
 Learn how the expert teams at the Johns Hopkins Center for Fetal Therapy and Johns Hopkins Children’s Center ensured both mom and baby were cared for from surgery through delivery and beyond.

 At your first appointment, you will meet with our multispecialty team who will perform a detailed evaluation to determine the severity of the defect.
 Diagnostic procedures may include:

 Following your initial consultation, we will review the results of these tests and your treatment options with you.
 Then we will work together to develop a care plan that is best for you.
 If you are a good candidate for fetal surgery, surgical treatment options may include minimally invasive fetoscopic surgery or open surgery.
 The goal of surgery is to restore normal anatomy as much as possible and treat any of the secondary effects of spina bifida such as hydrocephalus.

 Whether spina bifida repair is performed before or after birth, your child will require a long-term care team who specializes in managing spina bifida.